sarahbonnin/CRG_RIntroduction/exercise6.md

 </details>

-**5- Check the output.
-Save the content of zsorted again but this time setting the argument "ncolumns" to 1: how is it different?**
+**5- Check the file you produced in the RStudio file browser (click on the file in bottom-right panel "Files" tab).
+Save the content of zsorted again but this time setting the argument "ncolumns" to 1: how is the file different?**

 <details>
 <summary>